fabriziomiano/Wagwan/README.md

 # Wagwan Fam?

-Thistool serves those who have, or work for someone who owns, a facebook page, and essentially want to know what the people are talking about in their post.
+This tool serves those who have, or work for someone who owns, a facebook page, and essentially want to know what the people are talking about in their post.

 ![alt_text](https://raw.githubusercontent.com/fabriziomiano/Wagwan/master/shot.png)